brick-lang/brick/doc/core/Syntax.md

 ##Comments
 Comments are denoted by the '#' character.
 Single-line comments are a '#' followed by a space, with the rest of the line being devoted to the comment

-Multi-line comments are done with '#=' for both the start and end blocks, and are justified to the left side of the '#'.
+Multi-line comments are done with '#=' for both the start and end tags, and are justified to the left side of the '#'.
 This means that formatting and indentation performed in a block comment persists to the generated documentation.
 Inside of a block comment, we parse as if GitHub-flavored Markdown, which allows for succinct examples and linking.

 ##Classes
 Classes are denoted by the `class` keyword.
-This indicates the start of a line which states the class's name, inheritance hierarchy, and implemented traits.
+This indicates the start of a line which states the class's name, and optionally, the class' parent, and implemented traits.

 Class names are camel-cased, with the first letter being uppercase.